elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 # React Search UI testing tutorial

-This tutorial guides you through a scenario where you're building a SERP (Search Enbgine Results Page) using search-ui.
+This tutorial guides you through a scenario where you're building a SERP (Search Engine Results Page) using search-ui.

 Because this is meant to solicit feedback and test the usability of the library, it doesn't tell you explicitly _how_ to do things, it just tells you what